-- (3) Press the field that corresponds to the function you wish to assign to the footswitch.
-If necessary, use the PAGE 1 ~ PAGE 3 fields to go to another page. - Start/Stop-Starts and stops Arranger playback.
-Same function as the [START/STOP] button. - Play/Stop-Starts and stops the Recorder and 16-track sequencer.
-Same function as the PLAY/STOP ▶/■ button. - Intro-Selects the Intro of the current Variation level (1~4) during Arranger playback.
-Same function as INTRO. - Ending-Selects the Ending of the current Variation level (1~4) during Arranger playback. - Variat 1~4-The footswitch can be used to switch to the VARIATION level you select here.
-That Music Style pattern is used from the next downbeat onward. - Bass Inversion-Same function as the BASS INVERS button (page 61). - Arr/M.Bass-Allows you to set the Arranger Chord parameter to "Off" (chord recognition plus ABS recognition off, see p.
-66) and, at the same time, activate the KBD MODE SPLIT button and the MBS part - and vice versa. - Piano/Standard-You can alternate between Standard and Piano Style Arranger Chord modes.
-When the former is selected, the chord recognition area (page 67) is automatically set to "LEFT".
+(3) Press the field that corresponds to the function you wish to assign to the footswitch.

+If necessary, use the PAGE 1 ~PAGE 3 fields to go to another page.

+- Start/Stop-Starts and stops Arranger playback.
+Same function as the START/STOP button. - Play/Stop-Starts and stops the Recorder and 16-track sequencer.
+Same function as the PLAY/STOP ►/■ button. - Intro-Selects the Intro of the current Variation level (1~4) during Arranger playback.
+Same function as INTRO]. - Ending-Selects the Ending of the current Variation level (1~4) during Arranger playback. - Variat 1~4-The footswitch can be used to switch to the VARIATION level you select here.
+That Music Style pattern is used from the next downbeat onward. - Bass Inversion-Allows you to switch the Bass Inversion function on and off (page 79). - Arr/M.Bass-Allows you to set the Arranger Chord parameter to "Off" (chord recognition plus ABS recognition off, see p.
+84) and, at the same time, activate the KBD MODE SPLIT button and the MBS part - and vice versa. - Piano/Standard-You can alternate between Standard and Piano Style Arranger Chord modes.
+When the former is selected, the chord recognition area (page 85) is automatically set to "LEFT".
 When you switch to Piano Style, the chord recognition area is automatically set to "WHOLE".
-Furthermore, the KBD MODE [WHOLE] button is switched on and the Upper 1 part is activated (if it was off). - Half Bar on Fill In-The footswitch allows you to switch the Half Bar function on and off.
+Furthermore, the KBD MODE WHOLE button is switched on and the Upper 1 part is activated (if it was off). - Half Bar on Fill In-The footswitch allows you to switch the Half Bar function on and off.
 Certain pop songs in 4/ 4 contain bars that only last two beats.
 The usual place for such a bar is between the first and the second verse.
 This does not change Style playback right away.
-Pressing the footswitch does not change Style playback right away.
-Only when a Fill-In or another MAIN division starts will the Half Bar function be activated and play half the number of beats of the accompaniment pattern you selected. - Arranger Hold-Allows you to switch the Arranger Hold function on and off.
+Only when a Fill-In starts will the Half Bar function be activated and play half the number of beats of the fill you selected. - Arranger Hold-Allows you to switch the Arranger Hold function on and off.
 See p.
-67. - Dynamic Arranger-Allows you to switch the Dynamic Arranger function on and off.
-See page 67 for details. - Rotary Slow/Fast-Allows you to select the slow or fast speed of the Rotary effect.
-This only works, if the Rotary effect is currently assigned to the Multi-FX.
+85. - Dynamic Arranger-Allows you to switch the Dynamic Arranger function on and off.
+See page 85 for details. - Rotary HB S/F-Allows you to select the slow or fast speed of the Rotary effect.
+This only works if the Harmonic Bars are being used by UP1, LW1 and/or MBS. - Rotary HB On/Off-Allows you to switch the Rotary effect on (first time) and off (second).
+This only works if the Harmonic Bars are being used by UP1, LW1 and/or MRS - Scale Upper-Allows you to assign the selected Scale Tune (see p.
+75) setting to the three Upper parts. - Scale Lower-Allows you to assign the selected Scale Tune (see p.
+75) setting to the Lower parts. - Arr Chord Off-Allows you to switch the Arranger's chord recognition off, in which case only the drum/percussion of the selected Music Style keeps playing (or can be used).
+See also (page 84). - User Prg Up, User Prg Down-Allows you to select the next ("Up") or previous ("Down") User Program. - Punch In/Out-The footswitch can be used to activate and switch off punch in/out recording using the G-70's sequencer (page 162). - Portamento-Switches the Portamento function (page 96) on and off.